In My Life (2009 film): Plot

 Shirley Templo is a ruthless woman.
-Many people deal with her strong attitude only for fear of her cold stare, or her outlash.
+Many people deal with her strong attitude only for fear of her cold stare or her outbursts.
 She works as a librarian in a school and lives in a compound owned by her ex-husband, Benito Salvacion.
-Many of the Salvacion family members that live near the compound, even including her eldest daughter, Dang, plead with her to sell it to make a profit and move to a more suitable living area.
-Hard-headed as she is, Shirley refuses and feels betrayed by her two daughters, Dang and Cherry, for even siding with their father who left them nearly fifteen years ago.
+Many of the Salvacion family members who live near the compound, even including her eldest daughter, Dang, plead with her to sell it to make a profit and move to a more suitable living area.
+Hard-headed as she is, Shirley refuses and feels betrayed by her two daughters, Dang and Cherry, for even siding with their father, who left them nearly fifteen years ago.
 Even more upset, she finds out that Dang plans to emigrate to Australia.
 Alone in the Philippines, Shirley decides to move to New York City with her youngest and only son, Mark, who is gay.
 Mark is unaware, however, that this supposed vacation of his mother is actually a permanent visit.

-Upon her arrival to the States, Shirley is picked up at the airport by Noel Villanueva.
+Upon her arrival in the States, Shirley is picked up at the airport by Noel Villanueva.
 Thinking he was only hired to help, she rudely offers him payment for his services, but he declines.
 As she walks around the apartment, she notices pictures of Mark and Noel being affectionate toward each other.
 She then realizes that Noel is actually Mark's new boyfriend.
 Although she has been aware of Mark's homosexuality since his high school years, she gives Noel plenty of trouble and hard times.
-The story reflects how Shirley changes her attitudes and views about two men that become a big part of her life, and how she accepts the reality that has been presented to her.
+The story reflects how Shirley changes her attitudes and views about two men who become a big part of her life, and how she accepts the reality that has been presented to her.
 Unfortunately, unforeseen tragedies occur, and a rift between Shirley and Noel arises.
 But as she understands Mark's reasons for having her be around Noel all this time, she resolves her issues with him and soon embraces him as a member of her family.